Hostname & working domain

 Working domain

 The server's working domain is used to test web applications even without your own domain.
-The working domain is made available here by default via the following scheme:
+The working domain is provided here by default via the following scheme:

-Special feature: Not only the working domain triggers correctly to the server, but also the associated wildcard domain can be used. ( *.sXXXXX.creoline.cloud ).
+Special feature: Not only the working domain triggers correctly to the server, but also the associated wildcard domain can be used. ( *.XXXXX.creoline.cloud ).

-For example, app1.sXXXXX.creoline.cloud and app2.sXXXXX.creoline.cloud can be used at the same time.
+For example, app1.XXXXX.creoline.cloud and app2.XXXXX.creoline.cloud can be used at the same time.